-Hi, I’m Christina harmon
+Hi, I’m Christina

 My fitness journey started with competing at high levels in tennis, rowing, rugby, and lacrosse.
 During my athletic career, I accumulated numerous injuries, and was diagnosed with a connective tissue disorder that led to years of chronic pain.
 This sparked a lifelong passion for how biomechanics, nutrition, and neurology interact with each other and affect how we experience pain.
 I have always loved learning and solving complex, multisystem problems and am especially interested in applying my knowledge to injuries and pain.

 I am still doing the work and I will be a forever student.
-I still experience pain, but I am more functional than I have ever been, and I know the rest of my healing will come with more time.
+I still experience pain, but I am more functional than I have ever been, and I know the rest of my healing will come with time.

 Experience